 established Norfund through the Norfund Law in 1997.
 Norfund is fully funded by the Norwegian International Development Assistance budget.
 Parliament approves Norfund´s annual capital allocation.

-The Minister of Foreign Affairs
+The Minister of International Development

 has constitutional responsibility for Norfund.
 The Norwegian Minister of International Development constitutes the General Assembly and exercises the highest authority in the fund.